ab21bisht/Spotify_sql_project/README.md

 ;
 ```

-### 9.For each album, calculate the total views of all associated tracks.
+### 9. For each album, calculate the total views of all associated tracks.
 ```sql
 select
 album,